Expand description

 §Bandwidth

-estimate current throughput.
+buckets that track a theoretical arrival time.
 Payload streams are wrapped in a

-exceeds the configured limit, new requests are rejected.
+the configured threshold, new requests are rejected.

 Like throughput, bandwidth limits can be set at multiple granularities: